MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Single-tenant and multitenant deployments

 The process for upgrading the very similar for a single-tenant and multitenant deployment.
 However, there are some inherent differences because with a single-tenant deployment, the application and business data is included in the same database, while with a multitenant deployment application code is in a separate database (the application database) than the business data (tenant).
-In the procedures that follow, for a single-tenant deployment, consider references to the **application database** and tenant database as the same database.
-In the steps are marked as *Single-tenant only* or *Multitenant only* where applicable.
+In the procedures that follow, for a single-tenant deployment, consider references to the *application database* and *tenant database* as the same database.
+Steps are marked as *Single-tenant only* or *Multitenant only* where applicable.

 ## Prerequisite